 In 2019, the MCC has helped reduce the number of heavy truck journeys made to external handling facilities by 1,400.
 Of the excavated material journeys that were made to the centre, the reuse of bulk materials and use of efficient trucks with trailers, reduced the number of journeys from the area by 73 per cent.

-“The Construction Consolidation Centre contributes to the increased re-use of excavated materials, thereby reducing the number of journeys to and from Stockholm Royal Seaport.
+“The Mass Consolidation Centre contributes to the increased re-use of excavated materials, thereby reducing the number of journeys to and from Stockholm Royal Seaport.
 The Mass Consolidation Centre is a key aspect of our work on efficient and sustainable transport” says Sofia Billersjö, soil environmental specialist, Stockholm Royal Seaport, City Development Administration

 Nearby residents have complained about noise and dust.
 As a result, noise measurements have been carried out and sound dampening measures at the centre have been improved.